Configuring Vite SSR with Express and Node.js

 Gotchas & Edge Cases

 - Middleware order.
-Registering a body parser or logger that consumes the stream before
+Registering a body parser or logger that consumes the request stream before

 Related